-The permittee must electronically submit compliance monitoring data and reports no later than the 28th of the month following the completed reporting period.
+The permittee must electronically submit compliance monitoring data and reports starting no later than January 28th, 2023.
 The permittee must sign and certify all electronic submissions in accordance with the requirements of Standard Condition 11.
 Signatory requirements in Attachment B of this permit.